 Meet the Expert

 Kerry E. Yates is a trichologist, beauty creator, and CEO of Colour Collective.

 Keep scrolling for a guide on how to make your own hair gel.

 How to Make Your Own Hair Gel

-Making a batch of hair gel just takes a few minutes, though you will need to let it chill for a few hours before you use it.
-Make enough to last a couple weeks, so you don't have to make it too often.
+Making a batch of hair gel takes a few minutes with Yates's simple recipe, though you will need to let it chill for a few hours before you use it.
+Be sure to have enough to last a couple of weeks, so you don't have to make it too often.

 - Essential oils (optional)

-- Dissolve 1/2 teaspoon of gelatin in the warm water.
+- Dissolve 1/2 teaspoon of gelatin in warm water.